ArchiMickey/ArchiRF/README.md

   This can prevent explosion in the attention logits.
 2. Logit-Normal Sampling for $t$ \
 I use the logit-normal distribution to sample $t$ in the rectified flow model.
 This is said to be better then the uniform distribution.
+3. Less multimodal blocks \
+From aura flow, less multimodal blocks can improve the performance of the model with less computational cost.

 However, with limited computational resources, I can't train a text-to-image model.
 I use two class embeddings to simulate the text embeddings.
 However, I found out training the embeddings is very hard given a large number of classes in ImageNet.
 According to the StyleGAN-XL paper, it is possible to use pretrained class embeddings from a pretrained image classification model(Efficientnet-lite0 in their paper).
 They pool the image features at the last layer to act as class embeddings.
 I may try this method in the future.